paperstiger/parallelmotionplanning/README.md

 I shifted my focus a little bit on ao-rrt and made a basic version work.

 On Dec 14, we wrote code to check if the tree is correct, i.e. a node's child's parent is the node itself, and the cost sum matches.
 Thank Yifan for writing those.

+On Dec 16, I compare line by line to get the same behavior with the reference code.
+It turns out rewire has to update stuff too.
+Also change how we treat the goal, may add functionality of plan to some constraint being satisfied.